mars-sim/mars-sim/README.md

 ---

 ## Economics
-In terms of [economic](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements a value point (VP) system, which keeps track of the supply and demand on each resource.
-There is no standard currency established on Mars yet.
-Traders barter trades with neighboring settlements and the surplus/ deficit based on the VPs of the resources in exchange in each trading session.
+In terms of [economic](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Value Point (VP)** system, which keeps track of the supply and demand on each good and resource.
+As there is no standard currency established on Mars yet, settlers barter trades with neighboring settlements and the surplus/ deficit based on the VPs of the resources in exchange in each trading session.

 ---